AndrewJByrne/GoodAsOldPhones-Swift/README.md

 First thing to observe was the production quality of the course.
 I was particulalry chuffed to here a very nice jingle and watch a nice cinematic transtion between each level of the course.
 Nice touch!

 # Adding images from Assets.xcassets manually :thumbsdown:
 After a couple of levels, I decided to get this code checked into GitHub.
 It is, afterall, nice to look back and see the progression of the class from the perspective of the code I was writing.
-So, I created a local repo, then a remote repo and merged the two. great instructions can be found [here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)
+So, I created a local repo, then a remote repo and merged the two.
+Great instructions can be found [here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)

 Every now and then I decide to validate my repo creating by nuking everything local and then clonin the repo.
 If the code at that point doesn't load, compile or run as expected then the chances are that I missed soem files.
 Lo and behold - that's exactly what happened to the images I had added to the assets catalog in my project called `Assets.xcassets`.
 The images never made it to my remote repo!